canihavesomecoffee/udis86/README.md

 You can also find an online html version of the documentation available at http://udis86.sourceforge.net/.

 ## Building

-You need autotools if building from sources cloned form version control system, or if you need to regenerate the build system.
+You need autotools if building from sources cloned from version control system, or if you need to regenerate the build system.
 The wrapper script 'autogen.sh' is provided that'll generate the build system.

+Alternatively you can use cmake to build the library.

 ## License

 Udis86 is distributed under the terms of the 2-clause "Simplified BSD License".
 A copy of the license is included with the source in LICENSE.

 ## Author and contributors

-Udis86 was originally written by Vivek Thampi (vivek.mt@gmail.com).
+Udis86 was originally written by [Vivek Thampi](https://github.com/vmt/).

 Further fixes and additions have been merged from these forks:
 - https://github.com/relyze-ltd/udis86